Civil Rights Icon. Cambridge Resident. Champion.

-One of the most influential leaders of the Civil Rights movement, Gloria Richardson remains – at 96 years strong — a towering figure in American history.
+One of the most influential leaders of the Civil Rights movement, Gloria Richardson was a towering figure in American history.

 Richardson was the first woman in the country to lead a grassroots civil rights organization outside the Deep South.
 She helped found – and lead – the Cambridge Nonviolent Action Committee (CNAC) during a period of civil unrest 50+ years ago caused by racism and lingering segregationist practices.

 Her story began in Baltimore during the Depression.
 Born to John and Mabel Hayes in 1922, Gloria and her family moved to Cambridge Maryland when she was six.
 Her mother’s family – the St. Clair’s – were prominent and politically active.
 Gloria’s grandfather – Herbert St. Clair – owned real estate, operated numerous businesses, and was the sole African-American member of the City Council.

 Gloria left Cambridge at 16 to attend Howard University.
 She graduated in 1942 with a B.A. in Sociology and worked for the federal government during World War II.
 When the war ended, she returned to Cambridge.
 Despite Gloria’s degree and connections, she couldn’t land a job as no agencies would hire a black social worker.
 Gloria married Harry Richardson, a local school teacher, and was a homemaker for 13 years while raising their children.

 Her formal foray into the civil rights movement grew from her daughter Donna’s participation in protests against segregation and racial inequality in Cambridge.
 Gloria helped form – and was selected to lead – the Cambridge Nonviolent Action Committee.
 She was a leader of the Cambridge Movement, a civil rights campaign in her hometown.